 This brew method should sound familiar to you, as both the French press and the AeroPress use this method for brewing.
 Essentially, total immersion is the same as steeping, and usually results in a clearer and lighter flavoured brew.
 Unfortunately, this method isn’t as good at extracting the flavour out of your grounds as a drip method – think of cleaning a dirty sponge with running water vs. soaking it for a while – which leads me to…

 The feature from which this mad scientist’s experiment gets its name is also its most defining.

-So, unlike a French press, a vacuum coffee maker gives you the best of both worlds: total immersion to let your grounds soak, and a hot water whirlpool to extract any last bits of coffee goodness, leaving you with a cup of coffee unmatched in flavour and aroma.
+Unlike a French press, a vacuum coffee maker gives you the best of both worlds: total immersion to let your grounds soak, and a hot water whirlpool to extract any last bits of coffee goodness, leaving you with a cup of coffee unmatched in flavor and aroma.